The Ultimate Neolith Countertops

 Neolith Countertops: Advantages

-• Eco-friendly, resin-free, and made up of 52% recycled materials.
+• Sustainable, eco-friendly, resin-free, and made up of 52% recycled materials.
 The new Essentials collection is made of 90% recycled materials.

-• Not porous so it won’t stain even if you don’t wipe up coffee or wine spills right away.
+• Non-porous; Neolith won’t stain, even if you don’t wipe up coffee or wine spills right away.

 • Ultra-hygienic and easily disinfected.
 Now made with NeolEAT anti-bacteria technology baked in.

-• Acid-resistant and will not etch like marble or suffer chemical damage like quartz.
+• Acid-resistant: Neolith will not etch like marble or suffer chemical damage like quartz.

-• Heat-resistant and can handle hot pots and pans set directly on the surface.
+• Heat-resistant, so hot pots and pans can be set directly on the surface.

-• Able to withstand temperature fluctuations without cracking (such as freezing when installed outdoors).
+• Able to withstand temperature fluctuations without cracking, so it can be installed outdoors.

-• Can take UV rays from sunlight without fading the color so suitable for outdoor kitchen countertops.
+• Fade-resistant: UV rays from sunlight will not fade the color, so Neolith is suitable for outdoor kitchen countertops.

-• Many different colors and designs to choose from including options that look exactly like Calacatta and Carrara marble.
+• Extensive selection of colors and patterns, including options that resemble Calacatta and Carrara marble.

 • Colors and patterns are full thickness (unlike porcelain).